How to configure network forwards

 The difference is that network forwards are applied on a network level, while a proxy device is added for an instance.
 In addition, proxy devices can be used to proxy traffic between different connection types (for example, TCP and Unix sockets).

-View a list of forwards configured on a network:
+View a list of all forwards configured on a network:

 lxc network forward list <network_name>